PHP Include And Post Exploitation

 The detection of local include is really similar to the detection of directory traversal since we are playing with a path.
 We know that the PHP script is going to take a user supplied value and use it as a path to include a file, the value provided can however be modified by the PHP code:

-These modifications will modified the detection and exploitation of this issue.
+These modifications will modify the detection and exploitation of this issue.

-PHP provides a protection against remote file includes (allow_url_include from the PHP configuration file), this configuration will as well modify the behavior of the web application and the detection and exploitation of PHP include.
+PHP provides a protection against Remote File Includes (allow_url_include from the PHP configuration file), this configuration will as well modify the behavior of the web application, the detection and exploitation of PHP include.

-The easiest way to test for include is to use paths that will generate error messages.
+The easiest way to test for includes is to use paths that will generate error messages.

 You can first try to include a file that doesn't exist: pentesterlab123randomvalue for example is unlikely to exist; you can use it to see what message the application sends back.
 We can see that the following error message is thrown: